 Please make sure you have requested the correct clip or still image when ordering.
 The exact media file name is displayed beside each item in your Shopping Cart.

-If you have ordered items for download, you will receive two e-mails at the e-mail address you specified during Checkout.
+You will receive two e-mails at the e-mail address you specified during Checkout.
 The first e-mail is your Order Confirmation.
-The second email will include Download Instructions, and will be sent as soon as your items are ready for download.
-Most orders are ready for download less than 30 minutes after you complete your order.
+The second email will include Download Instructions, and will be sent as soon as your files are ready for download.
+Most orders are ready for download less than 1 hour after you submit your order.
 If you are a registered customer you can track your order status at any time by visiting the "My Account" area.

 Please click here for more information and to see a sample License Agreement.